SHMUSHCOM/todo-project/tasks.md

+Fix Todo Sync
+- Database is source of truth.
+  - update DB and invalidate cache.

 - Fix create / update of Todo objects.
   - Ability to select users from a dropdown
   - And pass userid as the value for the Owner of the id